- In Canada, 3 million children live in conditions of poverty (that’s 1 in 5).

 - After a decade of steady decline, the number of people suffering from hunger in the world has slowly increased.
 As a result, more than 820 million people in the world are still hungry today.

 - One in seven newborns, or 20.5 million babies globally, suffered from low birthweight in 2015; no progress has been made in reducing low birthweight since 2012

 - Globally In 2018, 7.3% (49.5 million) children under five were affected by acute malnutrition or wasting.

 - In 2018, Africa and Asia accounted for more than nine out of ten of all stunted children globally, representing 39.5 percent and 54.9 percent of the global total, respectively.

-For this fundraising campaign we are supporting causes that directly help hungry children in Canada and Internationally.
-We are supporting Canadian Feed the Children, Isthmus, Presidents Choice Children’s Charity and Save the Children.
-These are all organizations that we have vetted to ensure validity.
+For this fundraising campaign we supported causes that directly helped hungry children in Canada and Internationally.
+We supported Canadian Feed the Children, Isthmus, Presidents Choice Children’s Charity and Save the Children.
+These are all organizations that we vetted to ensure validity.